Jim Savage MBE #14

 |Date of Birth||1 July 1936|

 Former Pongakawa School pupil, diagnosed with polio in his early 20s, Jim started wheelchair sport in 1966.
 Jim was a member of New Zealand’s very first Paralympic Games Team competing at the Tel Aviv 1968 Paralympic Games.
 He went onto represent New Zealand again at 3 following Paralympic Games in Para archery, Para athletics and Para table tennis.
 He won 2 bronze medals in Men’s Shot Put in 1972 and 1976.
 Jim has also been a lifelong volunteer and community servant: he taught St John’s in Kawerau, raised money for cancer charities, served as a town councillor, he was the first life member of Parafed Bay of Plenty and founded the Kawerau Paraplegic Association and the Friendly Games.
-Jim was awarded a Paralympics New Zealand Order of Merit in 2001 for his outstanding services to Paralympic sport.
+Jim was awarded an MBE in the 1977 New Years Honours, and later a Paralympics New Zealand Order of Merit in 2001 for his outstanding services to Paralympic sport.
 A feature story on Jim Savage can be found here.

 Jim officially received his ‘numbered’ Paralympic pin as part of The Celebration Project in Tauranga in July 2019.